16. Scroll and Key

 > Well-known members: Dean Acheson, Cyrus Vance, Sargent Shriver, Fareed Zakaria, Cole Porter

 Yale University has many secret societies, and among the most prestigious is Scroll and Key, the second-oldest society at Yale.
 Scroll and Key is also believed to be the wealthiest of Yale’s secret societies.
 Membership is quite limited — only 15 rising seniors are admitted each year.
 The group became coed in 1989.
-This encountered some opposition from alumni until Scroll and Key member and then-Yale President A. Bartlett Giamatti said he would not set foot in the club until women were admitted.
+This encountered some opposition from alumni until Scroll and Key member and then-Yale President A. Bartlett Giamatti, the former Major League Baseball commissioner, said he would not set foot in the club until women were admitted.

 17. Seven Society